ADMINISTRATIVE AND PROFESSIONAL FACULTY SENATE BY-LAWS

 In the absence of the President, the Vice-President shall perform the duties of the President.
 The Vice-President shall become familiar with the work of the Senate and shall serve as a non-voting ex-officio member of all committees.

-The Secretary shall record all official proceedings of the meetings of this Senate and the Executive Committee of this Senate and transmit the proceedings to the President and the Executive Committee.
+The Secretary shall record all official proceedings of the meetings of this Senate and transmit the proceedings to the President and the Executive Committee.
+The Secretary will maintain the website and/or social media for the Senate.

 The Parliamentarian shall be familiarized with Robert’s Rules of Orders and monitor all Senate meetings to ensure the rules of order are followed.